Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/vvv-config.yml.md

 ### db_share_type

 Set to true to use a synced shared folder for MariaDB database storage, could create issues on different systems.
+This is `false`/off by default

 ### github_token